By B. E. Jones

-The Halfway Inn is closed to customers, side-lined by a bypass, deep in the inhospitable countryside.
-One winter's night, deep in snow, Lee, a student hitching home for Christmas, and Becca, a local nurse, end up knocking on the door as the blizzard takes hold.
+The Halfway Inn is closed to customers, side-lined by a bypass and hidden in inhospitable countryside.
+One winter's night, deep in snow, two women end up knocking on the door, seeking refuge as the blizzard takes hold.

-But are they the first to arrive?
-Why is the landlord less than pleased to see them?
+But why is the landlord less than pleased to see them?
 And what is his elderly father, upstairs in bed immobilised by a stroke, trying so hard to tell them?

 At the local police station PC Lissa Lloyd is holding the fort while the rest of her team share in the rare excitement of a brutal murder at an isolated farmhouse.
 A dangerous fugitive is on the run - but how can Lissa make a name for herself if she's stuck at her desk?
-When a call comes in saying the nurse is missing she jumps at the chance to escape the boredom and heads out into the snow.
+When a call comes in saying the local district nurse is missing, she jumps at the chance to escape the boredom and heads out into the snow.

 B.E.
 Jones is a former journalist and police press officer, now a novelist and book obsessive.
 She was born in a small village in the South Wales valleys, north of Cardiff and started her journalism career with Trinity Mirror newspapers before becoming a broadcast journalist with BBC Wales Today.